EricH9958/Soularr-Dashboard/README.md

 Logs are stored in the `/data/logs` directory, which maps to `/opt/Soularr_docker/logs` on the host system.
 The main log file is `soularr.log`.
 This directory is mounted as a volume in the Docker container, ensuring persistent logging across container restarts.

 ### Manual Installation
 Logs are stored in the `logs` directory within the Soularr installation folder.
-For example:
+For example: /home/<user>/Soularr/logs/soularr.log
+Ensure that the `logs` directory exists and is writable by the Soularr application.

 ### Log Configuration
 - Logs are automatically created in the specified directory